Image © Julie R. Neidlinger. All rights reserved.

 Most of the time.

-Sometimes, my inner curmudgeon comes out and we have a four-alarm rant escape the gates.
+Sometimes, my inner curmudgeon comes out, and a four-alarm rant escapes the gates.

 Feel free to contact me through my main website, loneprairie.net